jentery/dh150/index.md

 ### Meta

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to get meta about how the story is told.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may get meta about how the story is told.
 Here are some ways to get meta.
 Consider the:

 * Situation: What's known or taken for granted in the work?
 How do characters understand each other (or so we assume)?
 * World: What's the scope and scale of the setting and its systems, history, mythologies, and/or landscape?
 How is the world of the work bigger or more expansive than the story itself?
 * Duration: How long does the story take to communicate certain things?
 How does it use abbreviation, summary, stretched time, or warped time?
 What moves quickly?
 What doesn't?
 * Frequency: What's repeated?
 What are the patterns or textures of the work?
 * Sequencing: How is the work arranged chronologically (analepsis, prolepsis) and non-chronologically?
-How does it use leveling (progressive disclosure)?
-Or branching (map or tree)?
+How does it use leveling (via goals and progressive disclosure)?
+Or branching (via a map or tree)?
 * Evocation: How does the work draw on memories and resemblances?
-* Focalization: How do we get our knowledge from characters and/or narrators (zero = omniscient narrator who knows more than characters, internal = narrator is a character and thus knows what the character knows, and external focalization = narator or camera eye telling less than what characters know)?
+* Focalization: How do we get our knowledge from characters and/or narrators (zero = omniscient narrator who knows more than characters, internal = narrator is a character and thus knows what the character knows, and external focalization = narrator or camera eye telling less than what characters know)?
 * Narration (compare with plot above): How is the story told?
 Often involves abstract (summary), orientation (time and place), complicating action, resolution (climax), evaluation (commentary or elucidation), and coda (time of story meets time of narrative).

-"Meta" prompts considerations of *design, style, and structure*.
+"Meta" prompts considerations of *design and structure*.

 ---

 ### Means

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider what the work means to you and others.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider what the work means to you and others.
 Meaning is produced in all sorts of ways.
 Here are some ways to think about it:

 * Describe why the work is, or was, considered to be important in a given moment, or why people say it matters.
 * Describe how the work produces multiple, even incongruous interpretations.
 Or, describe why people interpret it in multiple, even incongruous ways.
-* Describe the effect of one of the work's devices, techniques, or mechanics, such as irony, allegory, metafiction, worldbuilding, collage, montage, voiceover, chance, accumulation, role-play, point of view, or allusion.
+* Describe the effect of one of the work's devices or techniques, such as irony, allegory, metafiction, worldbuilding, collage, montage, voiceover, chance, accumulation, role-play, point of view, or allusion.
 * Identify what you consider to be the most important meaning of the work and explain whether that meaning is referential (points to something in or beyond the work), explicit (what it says directly), implicit (symbols or codes), or symptomatic (unstated beliefs, assumptions, or ideologies).
 (I'm borrowing these terms from David Bordwell.)
+* Identify aspects of, or moments in, the work that resist meaning or are indifferent to it.

 "Meaning" prompts considerations of *significance*.